The following article is an excerpt from "A Book of Bible Study"

 There are some offenses, some sins of others committed against us that do great damage.
 If we have suffered a grievous loss because of the sins of others, we could experience emotional or physical scars that may never fully heal in this lifetime.
 In these cases, we may feel completely justified in holding on to our anger because of the wrong that has been done to us and the great harm that we have realized because of it.
 We may feel that the one who caused this wrong is completely undeserving of forgiveness, and that we have every right to refuse to forgive them.

-God, according to His sovereign plan for each of our lives, will sometimes allow a severe challenge to our faith.
-He allowed such a challenge of faith into the life of Job, to the point where he finally cried out against God in his anger and misery.
-As the losses that Job experienced began to weigh upon him, losses that included the death of all his children, the loss of his material wealth and the affliction of his physical health, he came to the point where he complained bitterly to his three friends.
+God, according to His sovereign plan and purpose for each of our lives, may allow us to experience a severe challenge to our faith.
+He allowed such a challenge in Job’s life, to the point where he finally cried out against God in his anger and misery.
+As the losses that Job experienced began to weigh upon him, losses that included the death of all his children, the loss of his material wealth, and the affliction of his physical health, he came to the point where he complained bitterly to his three friends.
 He angrily charged God with wrongdoing when he said:

 “Behold, I cry, ‘Violence!’ but I get no answer;